pmiklos/obyte.kt-samples/README.md

 * simple - a very basic example of how to listen on Obyte events and send simple requests
 * wallet - a simplified web wallet capable of listing balances, sending byte and asset payments
+* giftcard - a simple gift card creator and single use gift card wallet

 ```bash
 ./gradlew js:simple:run